lenra-io/dofigen/README.md

 ### Prerequisites

-Install Dofigen using one of the next possibilities.
+Install Dofigen using one of the following options.

 #### Cargo install

 First install Cargo, the Rust package manager: https://doc.rust-lang.org/cargo/getting-started/installation.html

-Then use the next command to install dofigen:
+Then use the following command to install dofigen:

 ```bash
 cargo install dofigen